cannam/UAVampPlugins/readme.md

 ## Dependencies ##

 The VAMP plugin SDK requires libsndfile to be compiled.
-Besides, the UAPlugins require boost and fftw3 libraries.

 ## Compilation ##